 Our data include all cases reported by police agencies as domestic violence incidents between 1991 and 1997 (n = 147,712).
 Of these, 83 percent were classified as a simple assault.
 The majority of cases involved no reported injury to the victim.
 About 42 percent of cases involved slight injury, and nearly 7 percent involved serious injury.
 The vast majority of offenders were men, and the vast majority of victims were women.
-More than 80 percent of incidents involved a male offender and a female victim.
-About 19 percent involved a female offender and male victim.
+More than 80 percent involved a female offender and a female victim.
+About 19 percent involved a female victim.
 About half of both offenders and victims were White.
 Somewhat less than half were African American.
 Fewer than 1 percent of offenders and victims were categorized in other racial groups (Asian, Native American, or Other).
 Approximately 94 percent of incidents were intra-racial.